 Fig. 8 – “Soslan vs Balsag Wheel” by Maharbek Tuganov (larger version).

-Eliade (1978) comments that “stone is an archetypal image expressing absolute reality, life and holiness” (p.
-43).
-It is both the cosmic egg, from which the universe sprang, and the womb of the great Mother Goddess, from which all life arises.
 This brief survey demonstrates that stone is capable of giving birth to creator gods, protoplasts, savior figures, heroes, and even great monsters.
 But much like a human egg, a father is needed to fertilize it with sperm.
 Sun Wukong’s stone is nourished by the seeds of heaven.
+Qi of Xia was fathered by the demigod Yu the Great and born from a woman-turned-stone.
 The first Tibetans, born of a rock-ogress, are sired by the Bodhisattva Hilumandju.
 In almost all cases in Western mythology (with the exception of Soslan), the pater is a heavenly force, an anthropomorphic deity, who begets a son by impregnating a stone in place of a goddess or mortal woman.
 Examples include Kumarbi and the stone titan Ullikummi, Mithras and the foolhardy Diorphus, Zeus and the violent Agdistis, and Satan and the anti-Messiah Armilus.
 Misogyny aside, the myths discussed speak to some belief that a son born of stone would pose a threat to the gods.
 I suggest this tendency towards violating the natural order is a manifestation of their unnatural births.

 I have found a full account of the mythical stone birth of the Nart hero Soslan.
 It is portrayed as volcanic in nature, with the birth stone growing as it is baked in an oven for nine months.
 And finally, the child is born glowing red hot, causing a god of blacksmiths to quench and anneal him in water.